WHA National Collaborative

-For more information on the bundle, please click here
+For more information on the Perineal Protection Bundle©, please click here

-Each team is being supported to undertake small scale changes in their maternity unit with the aim of quickly identifying successful strategies for improvement.
-Support provided includes:
+During the Collaborative each team was supported to undertake small scale changes in their maternity unit with the aim of quickly identifying successful strategies for improvement.
+Support provided included:

-- A dedicated improvement advisor and Medical Director of Collaboratives who work with the Hospital team to support local change and troubleshoot
+- A dedicated improvement advisor and Medical Director of Collaboratives who worked with Hospital teams to support local change and troubleshoot

 - Monthly team coaching and weekly phone calls